echopen/PRJ-medtec_kit/installation/linux_user/readme.md

 ## kicad

-To edit a Bom, on linux, one need to install xsltproc:

-    sudo apt-get install xsltproc

-Then when clicking on the BOM icon, select Add Plugin, the plugins can be found in:
+To edit a Bom, on linux we have install xsltproc with the sh file previously.
+Then in the schematic tool, click on the BOM icon, select Add Plugin, the plugins can be found in:

     usr/lib/kicad/plugins